viukpe/Cadabra/README.md

 ## Acknowledgments

-I would like to express gratitude to Stephan Maarek for his exceptional guidance and insights provided in the Udemy course, which served as the foundation for this project.
+I want to thank Stephan Maarek for his exceptional guidance and insights from his course, which served as the foundation for this project.

 ---

-Thank you for your interest in the Cadabra Big Data System Project!
+Thank you for being so interested in the Cadabra Big Data System Project!
 If you have any questions or need further assistance, please don't hesitate to contact me.
 Happy exploring!

 *Victor Ukpe*